BMO Centre Expansion

 Where is the BMO Centre Expansion located?

-The expanded portion of the BMO Convention Centre is connected to the existing facility located on Stampede Park in the Culture + Entertainment District.
-The expansion will replace the aging portions of the existing facility through the demolition of Hall A and the Stampede Corral.
+The expanded portion of the BMO Centre is connected to the existing facility located on Stampede Park in The Culture + Entertainment District.
+The expansion replaced the aging portions of the existing facility through the demolition of Hall A and the Stampede Corral.

 How much will this project cost?